 In transit, we encrypt data using TLS traditionally.
 This involves a set of encryption keys, a private key used by the sender, and a public key that is sent to the receiver to allow them to decrypt the data.
 Signed certificates are stored and allow a client to “trust” a source; that is, validate that the public key is coming from who they claim to be.

 Creating a Mongo client to connect to our database is quite simple.
-First, we fetch our Mongo driver module using go get http://go.mongodb.org/mongo-driver/mongo.
-The code to initalize our client is:
+First, we fetch our Mongo driver module using go get http://go.mongodb.org/mongo-driver/mongo

 client, err := mongo.Connect(context.TODO(), options.Client().ApplyURI(uri))

-where uri is the connection string to our database.
+is the connection string to our database.

 Suppose we now try to find a doc in our database via a command like: